tagyoureit/nodejs-poolController/README.md

  Want to have your home automation system talk to your pool?
  Want to control your pumps or chlorinator without a pool controller?

+## Supported Hardware

- Controllers:  IntelliCenter, Intellitouch, EasyTouch, Intermatic, SunTouch, IntellicomII
+* Controllers: IntelliCenter, Intellitouch, EasyTouch, Intermatic, SunTouch, IntelliComm II
- Pumps: Intelliflow, older models
+* Pumps: IntelliFlo, older models
- Chlorinator: Intellichlor, Aqua-Rite and OEM brands Home Automation:  ISY.
+* Chlorinator: Intellichlor, Hayward/Goldline Aqua-Rite, and OEM brands
+* Home Automation: ISY.
 (Soon to include Siri, Echo, more?)

 ## What's new in 6.0?